Series: Fundamental Lessons

 Jesus'

-death He rebuked His disciples for being slow to comprehend it was God's plan
+from the death He rebuked His disciples for being slow to comprehend it was

-[26] Ought not Christ to have suffered these things, and to enter into his
+not Christ to have suffered these things, and to enter into his glory?
+[27] And

-glory?
-[27] And beginning at Moses and all the prophets, he expounded unto them
+beginning at Moses and all the prophets, he expounded unto them in all the

-tells us at this time He “... opened...their understanding, that they might
+this time He “... opened...their understanding, that they might understand the

-the dead the third day: [47] And that repentance and remission of sins should
+third day: [47] And that repentance and remission of sins should be preached in

-be preached in his name among all nations, beginning at Jerusalem.
-[48] And ye
+his name among all nations, beginning at Jerusalem.
+[48] And ye are witnesses

 Just

-addition to charging the Jews with having crucified the Christ or Messiah,
+charging the Jews with having crucified the Christ or Messiah, Peter tells them

 is to know “... that God hath made that same Jesus, whom ye have crucified,